qmlbook/qmlbook/docs/storage/storage.rst

         });
     }

-We expect the data is stored a JSON string inside the value column.
+We expect the data is stored in a JSON string inside the value column.
 This is not typical SQL like, but works nicely with JS code.
-So instead of storing the x,y as properties in the table we store them as a complete JS object using the JSON stringify/parse methods.
-At the end we get a valid JS object with x and y properties, which we can apply on our crazy rectangle.
+So instead of storing the x,y as properties in the table, we store them as a complete JS object using the JSON stringify/parse methods.
+In the end, we get a valid JS object with x and y properties, which we can apply on our crazy rectangle.

 To store the data, we need to differentiate the update and insert cases.
 We use update when a record already exists and insert if no record under the name "crazy" exists.